titanclass/flip-flop-protocol/README.md

 The discovery process continues until there are no more invalid MICs and no more address conflicts.
 Modelling has shown that the worst-case scenario should be 12 iterations given 255 servers.
 In practice, server discovery often completes over 5 seconds.

+Once the discovery process completes, a key can be shared to each server to be used for subsequent encryption.
+The message format and timing of this key delivery is left as an application concern, but in general, it should be deilvered as the first message to a new server to avoid the use of the well known key used throughout discovery.

 ## Software Update